 Having got that out of the way, let us now talk about the content of this post.

-But this subject may need to be picked up.
-So, in this post, we will see all the types of orthographic accents that exist in Italian.
+In this post, we will see all the types of orthographic accents that exist in Italian.
 We hope this helps you demystify this topic.
 And also enable you to use them with confidence.

 Native Italian speakers also struggle with accents!